mchllngr/Quickero/README.md

 # KNOWN BUGS
 - splashscreen is broken (only api 27?)
-- settings-text eventually too long (-> multiline)
 - item slide shows a red background, which doesn't look right (no trash-box for deleting, no fading, etc.)

 # TODO
-- open android notification-settings page on android 8 and later?
-- remove notification priority options, because this can now be handled over the channel (even by the user)
-    - also the visibility option ?
 - add licence to every file ?
-- add better texts and explanations to settings-page / style settings with images
 - add empty-view for recyclerview
 - check customNotification-design on all api-levels
 - check activity leak on api 19 ? (open and close settings)